yashmadan123/mslearn-openai/Instructions/Labs/prompt-eng-gettingstarted.md

 1. **Azure OpenAI**: Integrates your data with large language models, enabling customized and secure interactions.
 1. **Azure OpenAI Models**: Offers pre-trained and customizable large language models for various AI applications.
+1. **Azure CloudShell**: Provides an online, browser-based shell for managing Azure resources and running scripts.

 ## Getting Started with the Lab